praveen-srinivasan/mxnet/doc/tutorial/imagenet_full.md

 | Samsung 850 PRO (SSD)     | 40 MB/s (10,000 IOPS) | 550 MB/s        |
 ```

 A very naive approach is loading from a list by random seeking.
-If use this approach, we will spend 677 hours with HDD or 6.7 hours with SSD respectively.
-This is only about read.
-Although SSD looks not bad, but 1TB SSD is not affordable for everyone.
+If use this approach, we will spend 677 hours with HDD or 6.7 hours with SSD just for reading data.
+Although SSD performance is not too bad, a 1TB SSD is not affordable for everyone.

-But we notice sequential seek is much faster than random seek.
+But we notice that sequential seek is much faster than random seek.
 Also, loading batch by batch is a sequential action.
 Can we make a change?
 The answer is we can't do sequential seek directly.
-We need random shuffle the training data first, then pack them into a sequential binary package.
+We need to randomly shuffle the training data first, then pack them into a sequential binary package.

 This is the normal solution used by most deep learning packages.
-However, unlike ImageNet 1K dataset, where we ***cannot*** store the images in raw pixels format.
-Because otherwise we will need more than 1TB space.
+However, unlike the ImageNet 1K dataset, we ***cannot*** store the images in raw pixels format since we would need more than 1TB of space.
 Instead, we need to pack the images in compressed format.

 ***The key ingredients are***
 - Store the images in jpeg format, and pack them into binary record.